ofirfi/Ofir-Fital-02-03-2022/readme.md

         j.
 Fill the phone number field with letters (Eg: Ab12#).
         k.
 Verify that "כתובת אימייל לא חוקית" error message is presented.
         l.
 Verify that "מספר טלפון לא חוקי" error message is presented.

+    5. Check page buttons
+        a.
+Click on the floating Whatsapp button on the left side of the page.
+        b.
+Verify that the URL is "https://api.whatsapp.com/send?phone=972544945333".
+        c.
+Verify that the response is "200 OK".
+        d.
+Scroll down to the bottom of the page.
+        e.
+Click on the Linkedin button.
+        f.
+Verify that the URL is "https://api.whatsapp.com/send?phone=972544945333".
+        g.
+Verify that the response is "200 OK".
+        h.
+Click on the static Whatspp button.
+        i.
+Verify that the URL is "https://api.whatsapp.com/send?phone=972544945333".
+        j.
+Verify that the response is "200 OK".
+        k.
+Click on the Facebook button.
+        l.
+Verify that the URL is "https://api.whatsapp.com/send?phone=972544945333".
+        m.
+Verify that the response is "200 OK".
+        n.
+Click on the Herolo button (Globe icon).
+        o.
+Verify that the URL is "https://api.whatsapp.com/send?phone=972544945333".
+        p.
+Verify that the response is "200 OK".
+        q.
+Click on "Back To Top" button on the right side of the page.
+        r.
+Verify that the page scrolled up.